hull/hull-connectors/NEW_README.md

 Hot Reload is included.

-## Debugger
+## Debug messages

 ```
-$ yarn dev hull-incoming-webhooks
+$ DEBUG=hull* yarn dev hull-incoming-webhooks
 ```

-p
 -> Boots connector with the `debug` library started with `DEBUG=hull*` so you can see all of Hull's debugging stack

 ## Flow Types

 Love and embrace flow types.
-The uniform method signature is:
+We strive to have a uniform signature for all handlers:
+The first argument is always a HullContext object.

 For Incoming Data (Webhooks, HTML requests, JSON requests etc...);